 The Institute conducts research towards locally-derived, place-based indicators of community well-being and ecosystem stewardship.
 The Institute runs pilot studies to establish place-based indicators to inform public decisions.
 Pilot studies demonstrate participatory research methods to raise awareness and to advance this under-utilized application of social science through methodological fine-tuning and diffusion to other localities and bioregions.

 The Institute establishes participatory research labs, libraries and centers run by local clubs or chapters.

-The Institute strengthens local economic viability through practical demonstration of cooperative business practices.
-Examples include locally-sourced online markets, participatory ecotourism initiatives, cooperative small business acquisition and cooperative homestead development.
+The Institute organizes demonstration projects in sustainable economic enterprise.
+Examples include cooperative online markets of locally-sourced goods and services, succession land planning for producer cooperatives, and ecotourism for and by locals.
 Each demonstration project is evaluated and/or certified in a participatory way, by local people through place-based indicators of community well-being and ecosystem stewardship.

 The Institute advances restorative economics which is the economics of community well-being and ecosystem stewardship.
 The Institute will develop a “restorative economics” certification program to brand services and products that measure up in terms of community well-being and ecosystem stewardship.
 Before any certification may be established, the groundwork must first be conducted to build common ground on what matters most in terms of community well-being and ecosystem stewardship.